lis-epfl/robogen/README.md

 2) Modify the paths in src/cmake/CustomPath.cmake pointing them to the correct libraries/include directories.
-Note that you need to modify only those paths pointing to non-standard locations, i.e. if you installed a library under Linux under a standard path (e.g. /usr/lib) you do not need to update the corresponding line in CustomPath.cmake On Linux, you'll probably not modify anything on this file.
+Note that you need to modify only those paths pointing to non-standard locations, i.e. if you installed a library under Linux under a standard path (e.g. /usr/lib) you do not need to update the corresponding line in CustomPath.cmake

+On Linux, you'll probably not modify anything on this file.

 On Windows, you need to download and extract the content of the precompiled libraries archive (http://dl.dropbox.com/u/12390423/utils.zip) and uncomment the fist line of CustomPath.cmake pointing it to the utils/ folder contained in the archive.
+Watch out that when you extract the archive you might generate a containing folder named as the archive.
+For example you might end up having a structure like:

+     + utils << DO NOT use this path...
+         |-- utils << ...instead CustomPath.cmake should point to this folder
+         |-- run

 3) Create an empty directory somewhere in your filesystem.
 We will call this directory ROBOGEN_DIR.
 Instead, we will refer to the directory that contains the source code (robogen-simulator/src) as the ROBOGEN_SOURCE_DIR